Grass cutting, flower beds, hedges, trees, shrubs and verges

 We maintain 2,938,000 square metres of grass, 168 miles of rural road verges, 1800 highway trees, and around 5,600 miles of roads and paths.

-If you need to pay an outstanding grounds maintenance charge you can do so on our Pay it page.
+To pay an outstanding grounds maintenance charge go to our Pay it page.

 We mow a metre-wide strip along our rural road verges to give a safe site line for road users.